 Annual UK exhibition

 The annual UK exhibition, in partnership with London’s Southbank Centre, includes entries to the year’s Koestler Awards from across the UK, and from British prisoners abroad.
-The programme includes talks, performances, exhibited artist family days, pop-up shop and tours.
-In recent years, the UK exhibition has been presented to the public by ex-offender hosts, specially trained and recruited to lead tours and answer questions about the artwork and criminal justice system.
+The programme includes talks, performances, exhibited artist family days, a pop-up shop and tours.
+In recent years, the UK exhibition has been presented to the public by ex-offender exhibition hosts, specially trained and recruited to lead tours and answer questions about the artwork and criminal justice system.

 Each year we take a new approach to the curation, in order to bring new perspectives to the selection and interpretation of the work.
 Curators are given the opportunity to choose work from all the Koestler artforms, irrespective of what was selected for Awards by the judging panels.
 This allows our curators to put their own stamp on the exhibitions, and it also recognises the subjective nature of judging artwork – meaning if you don’t win an Award you may still be selected for exhibition.
 Past curators have included the artist Sarah Lucas, rapper Speech Debelle, victims of crime, serving female prisoners and graduates of our mentoring programmes.